smguilia/overview-1/security.md

 {{site.data.keyword.cloud_notm}} Public and Dedicated use classic infrastructure-as-a-service (IaaS) cloud services and take full advantage of its security architecture.
 Classic IaaS provides multiple, overlapping tiers of protection for your applications and data.
 For {{site.data.keyword.cloud_notm}} Local, you own the physical security, and provide the infrastructure by hosting {{site.data.keyword.cloud_notm}} Local in your own data center behind a company firewall.
 In addition, {{site.data.keyword.cloud_notm}} adds security capabilities at the platform as a service (PaaS) layer in different categories: platform, data, and application.
 For further security details on your environment and apps in the {{site.data.keyword.Bluemix_notm}}, see [Securing applications and environments on cloud](https://www.ibm.com/cloud/garage/architectures/securityArchitecture){: external}.

 In addition to the regular penetration testing conducted by {{site.data.keyword.IBM_notm}} and our partners, customers can conduct their own penetration testing of their resources on {{site.data.keyword.cloud_notm}}.
-No permission is necessary from {{site.data.keyword.cloud_notm}} for penetration testing of IP addresses allocated to your classic infrastructure account that is set up on classic virtual or bare metal servers.
-For penetration testing of {{site.data.keyword.vpc_short}} or PaaS offerings, or any {{site.data.keyword.IBM_notm}} owned IP space that is not allocated to your classic infrastructure account, [open a support case](https://cloud.ibm.com/unifiedsupport/supportcenter) to get instructions on signing the Client Penetration Testing Authorization Agreement.
+No permission is necessary from {{site.data.keyword.cloud_notm}} for penetration testing of IP addresses allocated to your classic infrastructure account that is set up on classic virtual or bare metal servers. {{site.data.keyword.cloud_notm}} customers under an active NDA may request a copy of a penetration testing report by [opening a support case](https://cloud.ibm.com/unifiedsupport/supportcenter).